Palace of Justice siege: 2008 Virginia Vallejo's testimony

-Sentence and Absolution of Colonel Plazas Vega
+Sentence and absolution of Colonel Plazas Vega

 In 2010, retired Colonel Alfonso Plazas Vega was sentenced to 30 years imprisonment for his alleged role in forced disappearances after the siege.

 The President of Colombia, Álvaro Uribe, reacted by declaring that he was "sad and hurt" by the decision.
 He announced his intention of seeking changes to the way military are judged in Colombia and asked for prison sentences for those he called the "instigators" of the massacre.
 Uribe also had a meeting with the military command to find ways to protect them from "judiciary decisions that interfere with their work".

-Nevertheless, Colombia's General Attorney has declared that crimes against humanity took place during the siege, which has allowed for the continued processing of another colonel and one general involved in the incident.
+Nevertheless, Colombia's General Attorney declared that crimes against humanity took place during the siege, which allowed for the continued processing of another colonel and one general involved in the incident.
 María Stella Jara, the judge that handed the sentence to Colonel Plazas left the country after receiving multiple death threats to her and her son.
 She and her family had to live under heavy surveillance for the duration of the trial.

-On 16 December 2015 Colonel Plazas Vega was declared innocent in a five to three vote by the Colombian Supreme Court and absolved of his previous 30-year prison sentence.
+On 16 December 2015, Colonel Plazas Vega was declared innocent in a five to three vote by the Colombian Supreme Court and absolved of his previous 30-year prison sentence.
 The declaration was influenced by a revisiting of the case in the Supreme Court when the validity of testimonies of four witnesses came into question, along with absence of conclusive evidence to prove guilty in the charges brought again Plazas Vega.
+In 2022, a lawsuit was filed against Colonel Plazas Vega, residing in Florida by the Center for Justice and Accountability (CJA) "for his alleged role in the 1985 torture and extrajudicial killing of magistrate judge Carlos Horacio Urán Rojas in Colombia."